 One of the most obvious signs your company is too siloed is the broken customer experience.
 For instance, if a company doesn’t have established customer support processes in place, it’s difficult to deduce where a customer is in the process.
 If a potential customer calls for the third time with additional questions but is treated as a first-time caller, a support rep will likely repeat information the customer has already heard, and force them to work through the same steps they have already done.
 This may result in a negative customer experience, which will drive customers away instead of encouraging them to continue in the process.

 2. Inconsistent Branding

 Inconsistent branding is another common issue among companies that are too siloed.
-Let’s say your regional marketing team plans and implements an email campaign in order to highlight new products or services, but fails to consult the corporate marketing department.
-This may result in the branding and messaging in the email contradicting information on the website and other avenues.
-If branding across channels is inconsistent, a likely culprit is silos.
+Let’s say your regional marketing team plans and implements an email campaign to highlight new products or services, but fails to consult the corporate marketing department.
+This may result in the branding and messaging in the email contradicting what’s on the website and other marketing materials.
+If branding across channels is inconsistent, departmental silos are a likely culprit.

 3. Duplicate Work

 If communication is scarce within a company, there’s a good chance multiple employees are working on the same or very similar projects without knowing it.
 When goals for each department aren’t communicated and transparent, it’s impossible to know what projects other departments are completing.
 While confusing customers, duplication can also lead to inefficiency and loss of productivity.
 If duplication is happening within your company, look to silos as a factor.

 When a new person is hired, it’s key to train them as quickly and efficiently as possible.
 For example, take a company that sells luggage.
 When a new sales rep is hired, she cannot sell luggage as efficiently as a seasoned employee until she is trained on all processes, positioning, and pricing.